-FACT: at a very young age, I have stumbled into the bemusing world of anime (Japanese animations) and manga (Japanese comics).
+At a very young age, I stumbled into the bemusing world of anime (Japanese animations) and manga (Japanese comics).
 Right then and there, I have become deeply enraptured with Japan’s culture and customs, and then over the years, my love for this wonderful yet often eccentric country continued to grow.
-So when I finally saw an opportunity to go on a trip to Japan last March of this year, you could just imagine how ecstatic I was as I booked my plane ticket!
-(Things to do in Tokyo)
+So when I finally saw an opportunity to go on a trip to Japan, you could just imagine how ecstatic I was as I booked my plane ticket!
+(Things to Do in Tokyo)

-Each of these special wards have their own major districts, and traveling from one district to another can take an hour — or more!
+Each of these special wards has its own major districts, and traveling from one district to another can take an hour — or more!
 Once you take all of these facts (the size, the travel time, and the complexity of the metropolis) into consideration, you should get an idea by now that it could be a stressful task for you to research and organize your itinerary.

 …You can thank me later. *wink*